formlio/forml/docs/feed.rst

 Source Feed
 ===========

-Feed is a :ref:`runtime platform <platform>` component responsible for interpreting the :ref:`ETL query <dsl>` defined as the :ref:`project source <project-source>` and :ref:`resolving
+A *Feed* is a :ref:`runtime platform <platform>` component responsible for interpreting the :ref:`ETL query <dsl>` defined as the :ref:`project source <project-source>` and :ref:`resolving
-<io-resolving>` the requested dataset using the linked storage system.
+<io-resolution>` the requested dataset using the linked storage system.

 Architecture
 ------------